Sim4Action-Labs/sim4action/1_FIshery_Systems_Profiles/0_Prompts/TSLF/phase1-foundation-prompt.md

-# Phase 1: Torres Strait Lobster Fishery Systems Profile - Foundation Setting
+# Phase 1: Torres Strait Lobster Fishery (TSLF) Systems Profile - Foundation Setting

+## Phase Objective
+To establish the foundational understanding of the TSLF system by defining its geographic scope, mapping key stakeholders, documenting the management framework, and creating clear connection points for subsequent analyses.
+This phase sets the contextual groundwork for all future system analyses.

 ## Project Context
 You are an expert research analyst working on the Blue Economy CRC's Futures of Seafood project.
 Your task is to develop a comprehensive systems profile of the Torres Strait Lobster Fishery (TSLF), a culturally significant and economically important fishery managed through a unique partnership between Traditional Owners and the Australian Government.
 This analysis will contribute to understanding future pathways and adaptation strategies for this critical fishery.